-The East Loch Shiel Deer Management Group spreadsheet shown below which projects forward from the 2022 count to 2029 calculates for the planned culls, mortality, a notional allowance for other losses, and nett recruitment.
+The East Loch Shiel Deer Management Group spreadsheet shown below which projects forward from the 2022 count to 2030 calculates for the planned culls, mortality, a notional allowance for other losses, and nett recruitment.

-The Western Working Group model spreadsheet projects forward from the 2022 count to 2029 calculates for the planned culls, observed mortality with a notional allowance for other losses, non-targeted migration estimates between Working Group areas and the neighbouring NSWG DMG, and nett recruitment.
+The Western Working Group model spreadsheet projects forward from the 2022 count to 2030 calculates for the planned culls, observed mortality with a notional allowance for other losses, non-targeted migration estimates between Working Group areas, and nett recruitment.
 Refer also to the 'FLS 2019-20 DPA Report - Ardnamurchan Complex - Draft 040621'.

-The Eastern Working Group model spreadsheet projects forward from the 2022 count to 2029 and calculates for the planned culls, observed mortality with a notional allowance for other losses, non-targeted migration estimates between Working Group areas, and nett recruitment.
+The Eastern Working Group model spreadsheet projects forward from the 2022 count to 2030 and calculates for the planned culls, observed mortality with a notional allowance for other losses, non-targeted migration estimates between Working Group areas, and nett recruitment.